SenseLogic/RESYNC/README.md

 resync --moved SOURCE_FOLDER/ TARGET_FOLDER/
 ```

-Detects the moved files and apply these changes to the target folder.
+Detects the moved files and applies these changes to the target folder.

 ## Version